THE NUMBER 144 – THE YEAR 2025 – THE LIFTING OF THE VEIL

 THE IMPORTANCE OF THE SON

 Jesus, the physical manifestation of the son or seed of God does not care if we believe in him.
 He wants us to “believe the works,” the word believe meaning to obey; put action to.
 Christians say they believe in Jesus, but they do not obey the spiritual works that are synonymous with the son (John 10:36-38).
 Neither do Jews and Muslims.
 Jews fail to obey the spiritual works by not observing the spiritual instruction found in the beginning and end of the first book of the Torah.
 Muslims fail to perform the spiritual works because the Quran does not provide the instruction for these works.
 Christians fail to obey the spiritual works because they have been taught that Jesus did the works for them, which is a lie.
-There can be no creation without the son, which is the seed, by which all things are made.
-We have already made a creation, but through an unholy seed called the son of perdition.
-This unholy creation is called “the first heaven and earth,” which is to pass away.
+There can be no creation without the son the seed by which all things are made.
+We have already made an unholy creation through that unholy seed called the son of perdition, referred to as the first heaven and the first earth,” which is to pass away.
 What is to take its place is a holy creation, made through God’s seed or son, which is called “a new heaven and a new earth” (Revelation 21:1).
-Abraham had two sons.
-Ishmael and Isaac.
+Abraham had two sons: Ishmael and Isaac.
 The son symbolizes both the seed and the word of God, through which the physical heaven and earth was made.
 Both the Holy Bible and the Holy Quran are considered to be the literal Word of God or Allah.
 However, the Holy Quran does not contain the instruction for our new spiritual creation as it does not teach on the spiritual meaning of the son.
 It only goes as far as to say that Mary had a son, and that like Muhammed, that son was no more than a Prophet.
-But now we understand the importance of the son!
+But now we understand the importance of the son

 Written by Sandra L. Butler © 2016